Retired US Army Chemical Corps lieutenant colonel welcomed into Order of the Dragon

 |0

-This work, Retired US Army Chemical Corps lieutenant colonel welcomed into Order of the Dragon [Image 5 of 5], by Marshall Mason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Retired US Army Chemical Corps lieutenant colonel welcomed into Order of the Dragon, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Retired US Army Chemical Corps lieutenant colonel welcomed into Order of the Dragon

 LEAVE A COMMENT